Teaching Life Skills through Stage Skills

 Expression, focus and spontaneity skills lead to success on stage.
 Confidence, discipline and teamwork skills lead to success in life.

-In 15 years, the Springer Theatre Academy has outgrown its facilities, growing from 200 students to more than 800.
-The Springer Theatre Academy's success has been a catalyst for a performing arts boom in the Columbus area, providing well-trained, motivated students and educational resources to theatre and music programs in schools, colleges and churches throughout the region.
+Founded in 1996, the training program of the State Theatre of Georgia has grown from 200 students to over 700.
+The Springer Theatre Academy’s success has been the catalyst for the performing arts booms in the Columbus area, providing well-trained, highly-motivated young artists and valuable educational resources to boost theatre and music programs in schools, colleges and theatre companies throughout the region.

-Our staff of professional actors, directors, teachers and technicians are skilled at what they do, offering students the best training in the Southeast.
-They are also people who care about young people and are committed to sharing the craft and joy of theatre.
+Our staff of professional actors, directors, theatre teachers and technicians are highly skilled at what they do, offering students the best training available in the Southeast.
+But they are also people who care deeply about young people and are passionately committed to sharing with them the joy and craft of theatre.

 Ron Anderson, Academy Founder and Director, has been a professional actor, director and theatre teacher for over three decades.
 Among Ron's Springer directing credits are The Diary of Anne Frank, Man of La Mancha, Jekyll & Hyde, Phantom, The Crucible, My Fair Lady and The Sound of Music plus most of the Springer Children's Theatre shows, including Oliviatown, The Little Baby Snoogle-Fleejer and Alice in Wonderland (all of which he adapted for the stage).
 Ron has played featured roles in A Tuna Christmas, The Odd Couple, On Golden Pond, Romeo and Juliet, Cotton Patch Gospel, Macbeth, The Foreigner and Of Mice and Men.